Skip to main content

 1. Treating a magnesium deficiency in indoor plants

 Water your plants with this solution once a month, or use it as a spray to mist the foliage.
-Keep in mind, however, that yellowing leaves may also be an indication of root rot.
+Keep in mind, however, that pale leaves may also be indicative of root rot.
 Check your plants for signs of disease (including rotting roots) before you use Epsom salt.

 Several orange miniature roses in a large pot